-For employers who believe they have hit a road-block when designing policies that reach beyond the working time, talk with an experienced labor and employment attorney.
+For employers who believe they have hit a roadblock when designing policies that reach beyond the working time, talk with an experienced labor and employment attorney.
 It will be time well spent.
 Being the test case for overbroad or impermissible employee-monitoring policies is not.

-For more information or guidance in creating an employee monitoring program, contact the author at MAbcarian@fisherphillips.com or 214.220.9100.
+For more information or guidance in creating an employee monitoring program, contact the authors at MAbcarian@fisherphillips.com 214.220.9100 or KTroutman@fisherphillips.com 713.292.0150.